- Automobile - even if damage is under $1,000 (deductible), still process, asking ORM/FARA if claim should be filed

 - Buildings/Property Claims (Damaged, stolen, etc.)

-- General Liability - descriptions of how the various types of claims are handled
+Below you will find descriptions of how the various types of claims are handled.

-1.

 Automobile - (McNeese vehicle at fault)

 - An accident report and photographs must be obtained from the police department investigating the accident.

 - The following forms must be filled out: